andreasphil/stargaze/README.md

   </a>
 </p>

-- View your most recently starred repositories
+- 👀 View your most recently starred repositories
-- Start typing anywhere to filter all repositories by name, description, author, and language
+- ⚡️ Start typing anywhere to filter all repositories by name, description, author, and language
-- Quickly access the repository, the website, or the author's GitHub profile
+- 🌍 Quickly access the repository, the website, or the author's GitHub profile
-- No tracking and only requires reading permissions to your account
+- 🤝 Zero tracking and only requires reading permissions to your account

 ## Development